Skip to main content

 The Qualtrics Workflows platform contains a series of tasks to assist in importing data from third-party destinations into Qualtrics or exporting data from Qualtrics to third-party destinations.
 These tasks follow the Extract, Transform, Load (ETL) framework.
 Using ETL tasks, you can create automated and scheduled workflows to bring data from third-party sources into Qualtrics as well as export data from Qualtrics to third-party destinations.

-To create an ETL Workflow, you must create 1 or more extractor tasks and exactly 1 loader task.
-If you are looking to load data into multiple destinations, you should create separate workflows for each destination.
+To create an ETL Workflow, you must create 1 or more extractor tasks and 1 or more loader tasks.
+You are only limited by the overall limit for tasks in 1 workflow.

 General Setup for Extractor and Loader Tasks